jfree/jfreesvg/README.md

 Change History
 --------------

-Version 5.0.6 (not yet released)
+Version 5.0.6 (22 June 2024)
+- fix issue with `LinearGradientPaint` and `RadialGradientPaint` reference generation
-- minor code transformations suggested by the Datadog Static Analyzer
+- minor code transformations suggested by the Datadog Static Analyzer and SonarLint
 - update Maven and JUnit dependencies

 Version 5.0.5 (19 February 2023)